Pediatric Chickenpox Medication

 Class Summary

-This drug provides passive immunization for susceptible individuals when administered within 96 hours of exposure.
+The specific immune globulin with IgG varicella zoster antibodies provides passive immunization for susceptible individuals when administered within 10 days (ideally within 96 hours) of exposure.
+[29]

 Varicella zoster immune globulin (VZIG) contains immunoglobulin G (IgG) varicella-zoster antibodies.
-It provides passive immunization to exposed individuals at high risk of complications from varicella (eg, immunocompromised children or adults, newborns of mothers with varicella close to delivery, premature infants, normal susceptible adults, full-term infants < 1 year).
-Administer by deep IM injection, preferably in gluteal muscle.
+It provides passive immunization to exposed individuals at high risk of complications from varicella (eg, immunocompromised children or adults, pregnant women, newborns of mothers with varicella close to delivery, premature infants, normal susceptible adults, full-term infants < 1 year).
+Administer by deep IM injection, preferably in deltoid muscle.
+For neonates or infants, administer IM in anterolateral aspect of thigh.

 Vaccines